Course Structure and Class Schedule

 are the admission criteria?

-possess a good bachelor’s degree and preferably 2 years of work experience.
+possess a good bachelor’s degree and at least of 2 years of work experience.

 Although no prior work or training in gerontology is required, professionals